Mark Kellogg (reporter): Battle of the Little Bighorn

 In March 1876, the Bismarck Tribune printed an announcement that a correspondent for the paper would accompany George Armstrong Custer on the latter's expedition later that year.
-Lounsberry claimed after the fact that he intended to be the report to acompany the expedition, but that he was unable to after his wife fell ill and that Kellogg was sent as a substitute.
+Lounsberry claimed after the fact that he intended to be the reporter to accompany the expedition, but that he was unable to after his wife fell ill and that Kellogg was sent as a substitute.
 This has largely been accepted by posterity as accurate, although Barnard believes that Lounsberry never actually intended to accompany the expedition for political, business, and personal reasons.
 In early 1876, Lounsberry and Kellogg were on the same westbound train between St. Paul and Bismarck as Custer and his wife when it became stuck in snow; Kellogg may have been the telegrapher that sent the signals requesting help.
 When Kellogg first arrived in Bismarck again in March, it was reported that he intended to go to the Black Hills with a mining party.
 Barnard believes that Lounsberry convinced Kellogg to accompany Custer around this time, and Kellogg did not make the mining trip.
 Lounsberry expected Kellogg would cover nothing more than a sensational military victory.

 Kellogg joined Custer's column on May 14.
 His first of four dispatches back was published on May 17, the day the command left Fort Abraham Lincoln.
 Lounsberry published another dispatch from Kellogg on May 25.
 Kellogg dated his third dispatch, which was longer than the prior two, as of May 29; it was published on June 14.
 Writings from Kellogg, or versions of Kellogg's writings that Lounsberry had edited, were published in other papers, including the Chicago Times and the New York Herald.
 The fourth dispatch was dated June 12 but had been written over the course of several days.
 It was published on June 21.
 In it, he wrote "By the time this reaches you we will have met and fought the red devils, with what result remains to be seen.
 I go with Custer and will be at the death."
 Kellogg was likely not predicting his own death or Custer's defeat, but was instead using a poetic expression derived from foxhunting.

 Lieutenant Colonel Custer's command, the 7th Cavalry Regiment, was part of a larger force commanded by Alfred Terry, which cooperated with two other prongs of the United States Army's campaign against the Native Americans.
 On June 25, the 7th Cavalry encountered a Native American village, and Custer split his regiment into two groups to assail the village.
 The portion of the regiment that accompanied Custer, a force of about 210 men, was completely annihilated in the ensuing Battle of the Little Bighorn.
 Including losses from the other wing of the regiment, 268 of the men from the expedition were killed.
 Kellogg had accompanied Custer's portion of the regiment.